 ZalCG computational performance

-This page discusses the computational performance of the ZalCG hydrodynamics solver.
+This page discusses the computational performance of the ZalCG solver.
 The timings demonstrate that there is no significant scalability bottleneck in computational performance.

 Strong scaling of computation